-Chennai: Sasikala Pushpa's lawyer attacked by AIADMK workers outside party headquarters
+Chennai: Sasikala Pushpa's husband attacked by AIADMK workers outside party headquarters

-The rebel leader was going submit her nomination papers for the post of general secretary.
+The rebel leader was going submit her nomination papers for the post of party general secretary, which was held by Jayalalithaa till she died.

-Suspended All India Anna Dravida Munnetra Kazhagam leader Sasikala Pushpa’s lawyer was attacked outside the party’s headquarters in Chennai on Wednesday.
-Pushpa’s husband, Lingeswara Thilagan, her lawyers and supporters were at the headquarters to submit her nomination papers for the post of general secretary, according to The Times of India.
+Suspended All India Anna Dravida Munnetra Kazhagam leader Sasikala Pushpa’s husband and lawyer was attacked outside the party’s headquarters in Chennai on Wednesday.
+Lingeswara Thilagan and supporters of hers were at the headquarters to submit her nomination papers for the post of general secretary.

-According to initial reports, the incident took place a day before the party is scheduled to hold a general council meeting to decide on the successor to late AIADMK chief Jayalalithaa.
-The Tamil Nadu Chief Minister had died on December 5 following a cardiac arrest.
+According to initial reports, the incident took place a day before the state’s ruling party will hold a general council meeting to decide the successor to late AIADMK chief Jayalalithaa.
+The former Tamil Nadu chief minister had died on December 5 following a cardiac arrest and a prolonged illness.

+On Wednesday evening, Pushpa filed a complaint with the local police against AIADMK workers for the assault.
+She also said she has not seen her husband since the incident.
+“I have been searching for my husband since morning, he has been brutally attacked,” she told ANI.

 On December 22, Pushpa had announced that she would contest for the post of AIADMK’s general secretary.
 The rebel MP had moved the Madras High Court on December 16 urging the judiciary to restrain the AIADMK general council from selecting Jayalalithaa’s aide Sasikala Natarajan for the general secretary position.

-Note: Corrections and clarifications: This story has been edited to reflect that the MP’s husband, and not lawyer, was attacked.